Find Grad Schools

 4 Yearly Graduations

-University of California - San Francisco comes in at #5 on our list of the most popular colleges offering doctor's degrees in dentistry and oral science.
+The 5th most popular school in the country for dentistry & oral science majors who are seeking their doctor's degree is University of California - San Francisco.
 Roughly 3,200 attend the school each year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in dentistry and oral science from UCSF.
-About 25% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their doctor's degree in dentistry & oral science from UCSF.
+About 75% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #6